nilaMan16/AI-Generated-Image-Detection-/README.md

 # AI-Generated-Image-Detection-

 ## Objective
-With the advent of generative AI, it has become increasingly difficult to separate real data from AI-generated.
-The goal is to develop a model that can identify a fake photo created by AI.
+As generative AI becomes more prevalent, distinguishing genuine data from artificially generated content has become a significant challenge.
+The objective is to create a model capable of discerning images that are not authentic and have been produced by AI.

 Read the research report for further details.